Intended Audience: System architects, developers and system administrators

 Simple PAM/NSS clients do not have any special knowledge about Æ-DIR DIT and schema.

-While the System Security Services Daemon (SSSD) for Linux is not a simple component the configuration of sssd-ldap(5) for Æ-DIR does deliberately not leverage any of its special features.
+While the System Security Services Daemon (SSSD) for Linux is not a simple component the configuration of sssd-ldap(5) for Æ-DIR does deliberately not use any of its special features.

 The following diagram illustrates the integration of sssd into Linux login: